Vital Records Online

 required documents

-What Documents Are Required to Order State of Vermont Death Certificates?
+What Documents Are Required to Order State of Vermont Death Certificate?

 Applicants must provide proof of identity to the Vermont Department of Health when requesting certified copies of death records.
 You can submit a primary form of identification, such as a driver's license or passport.
 If you do not have a valid primary ID, you may use two forms of secondary identification from the table below.
 Before requesting the certificate, please familiarize yourself with the eligibility criteria.